MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Conclusion

 \section{Conclusion}

-In this paper, we introduce MixMo, a framework that generalizes the multi-input multi-output strategy and draws inspiration from recent data augmentations.
-MixMo can be analyzed as either an ensembling method or a new mixed samples data augmentation, while still remaining complementary to works from both lines of research.
-We also introduce a new weighting scheme to properly balance our losses for training.
-Overall, we demonstrated that different MixMo variants have excellent performance.
-In particular, Cut-MixMo with two subnetworks improves the state of the art on CIFAR-100, CIFAR-100-c and Tiny ImageNet.
+We introduce the MixMo framework that generalizes the multi-input multi-output ensembling strategy.
+MixMo can be analyzed as either an ensembling method or a mixed samples data augmentation, while remaining complementary to works from both lines of research.
+Finally, MixMo better exploits wide networks and improves the state of the art on CIFAR-100, CIFAR-100-c and Tiny ImageNet.

-MixMo better exploits large networks capacity and thus may become an important tool for real world projects.
-In future works, applications beyond vision tasks such as natural language processing could certainly be investigated.